-Distance: Approx 17 miles (27 kms)
+Distance: Approximately 17 miles (27 kms)

-Duration: 6 hours 45 minutes
+Duration: Approximately 6 hours 30 minutes

 Park the car next to the shrine to Agios Georgios, about 6 km past Foini on the F804 towards Prodromos.
 [GPS Co-ordinates: 34.917488N, 32.813646E]

-After 30 minutes gentle ascent you will reach a three-way junction with signposts to ‘Prodromos 8km, Trooditissa 5km, Agios Dimitrios 5km’.
+After 25 minutes gentle ascent you will reach a three-way junction with signposts to ‘Prodromos 8km, Trooditissa 5km, Agios Dimitrios 5km’.
 You leave the E4 at this point and follow the track towards Trooditissa.

 You will see some small blue signs along this track marking it as a cycle route.

-At 1 hour the main route, and cycle route, curves to the left and down.
+At 55 minutes the main route, and cycle route, curves to the left and down.
 Your path leaves the main walking/cycling route here and dog-legs to the right.

 Follow this track as it winds downhill.
-At 1 hour 12 minutes your track turns sharp left and goes downhill at a hairpin bend – ignore the slightly overgrown track which goes straight on here.
+At 1 hour 10 minutes your track turns sharp left and goes downhill at a hairpin bend – ignore the slightly overgrown track which goes straight on here.

-At 1 hour 40 minutes you will arrive at the F804.
+At 1 hour 35 minutes you will arrive at the F804.
 [GPS: 34.894821N, 32.830296E]

 You will follow this track all the way to Elias bridge.
 It is a lovely route which passes a number of smallholdings before leading into pine forest.
 There is plenty of shade through the forest as the track follows the path of the stream to reach the bridge.
 Look out for signs, especially along the first part of the route, pointing towards Elias (Olive Tree) bridge.

-Shortly after the track takes a U-turn to the left across a stream you will arrive at a shrine to Agios Zinonus at 2 hours 35 minutes.
+Shortly after the track takes a U-turn to the left across a stream you will arrive at a shrine to Agios Zinonus at 2 hours 30 minutes.
 There is a shelter and a wooden bench – an ideal place to take a breather.
 Ignore the left hand turn towards Agia Marina and continue along the main track into a pine forest.

-At 5 hours 45 minutes you will have a glimpse of the Arminou Reservoir in the distance to your right.
+As you continue along the contours you will have a glimpse of the Arminou Reservoir in the distance to your right.